jpfulton/blog/content/blog/2023-07-09-gatsby-og-images/index.md

 **Note:** The current implementation of this blog still uses the `react-helmet` component.
-However, the [Gatsby HEAD API](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-head/) exists in modern Gatsby versions and replaces that functionality.
-It is likely that in a future pull request, I will modernize the implementation to use that API and eliminate another warning when running in `gatsby develop` mode.
+However, the [Gatsby HEAD API](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-head/) was introduced in modern Gatsby versions and replaces that functionality.
+It is likely that in a future pull request, I will modernize the implementation to use that API and eliminate a warning on the topic when running in `gatsby develop` mode.

 ```html {22-29}{numberLines: true}
 <head>